Gaza Strip: Egyptian border barrier breach

-2008 Gaza War
+2008–2009: Gaza War

 On 27 December 2008, Israeli F-16 fighters launched a series of air strikes against targets in Gaza following the breakdown of a temporary truce between Israel and Hamas.
-Israeli defense sources said that Defense Minister Ehud Barak instructed the IDF to prepare for the operation six months before it began, using long-term planning and intelligence-gathering.

-Various sites that Israel claimed were being used as weapons depots were struck: police stations, schools, hospitals, UN warehouses, mosques, various Hamas government buildings and other buildings.
+Israel began a ground invasion of the Gaza Strip on 3 January 2009.
+Various sites that Israel claimed were being used as weapons depots were struck from the air : police stations, schools, hospitals, UN warehouses, mosques, various Hamas government buildings and other buildings.

 Israel said that the attack was a response to Hamas rocket attacks on southern Israel, which totaled over 3,000 in 2008, and which intensified during the few weeks preceding the operation.
 Israel advised people near military targets to leave before the attacks.
-Palestinian medical staff claimed at least 434 Palestinians were killed, and at least 2,800 wounded, consisting of many civilians and an unknown number of Hamas members, in the first five days of Israeli strikes on Gaza.
-The IDF denied that the majority of the dead were civilian.
-Israel began a ground invasion of the Gaza Strip on 3 January 2009.
-Israel rebuffed many cease-fire calls but later declared a cease fire although Hamas vowed to fight on.
+Israeli defense sources said that Defense Minister Ehud Barak instructed the IDF to prepare for the operation six months before it began, using long-term planning and intelligence-gathering.

 A total of 1,100–1,400 Palestinians (295–926 civilians) and 13 Israelis were killed in the 22-day war.
 The conflict damaged or destroyed tens of thousands of homes, 15 of Gaza's 27 hospitals and 43 of its 110 primary health care facilities, 800 water wells, 186 greenhouses, and nearly all of its 10,000 family farms; leaving 50,000 homeless, 400,000–500,000 without running water, one million without electricity, and resulting in acute food shortages.
 The people of Gaza still suffer from the loss of these facilities and homes, especially since they have great challenges to rebuild them.

-By February 2009, food availability returned to pre-war levels but a shortage of fresh produce was forecast due to damage sustained by the agricultural sector.

-In the immediate aftermath of the Gaza War, Hamas executed 19 Palestinian Fatah members, on charges that they had collaborated with Israel.
-Many had been recaptured after escaping prison which had been bombed during the war.
-The executions followed an Israeli strike which killed 3 top Hamas officials, including Said Seyam, with Hamas charging that information on where Hamas leaders lived and where arms were stocked had been passed to Fatah in the West Bank, and via the PA to Israel, with whom the PA shares security intrelligence.
-Many suspected were tortured or shot in the legs.
-Hamas thereafter pursued a course of trying collaborators in courts, rather than executing them in the street.

-A 2014 unity government with Fatah
+2014: Gaza War

 On 5 June 2014, Fatah signed a unity agreement with the Hamas political party.